-The Naval Medical Center Portsmouth's Diagnostic Imaging Physics Residency Program obtained full CAMPEP accreditation on 2 Dec 18 and is the only accredited Federal Government residency.
+The Naval Medical Center Portsmouth's Diagnostic Imaging Physics Residency Program obtained initial CAMPEP accreditation on 2 Dec 18, reaccreditation on 19 Mar 24, and is the only accredited residency of its kind in the Federal Government.
 CAMPEP accreditation helps assure that a medical physics educational program meets consistent quality standards and covers all necessary didactic and training materials.